open letter

 My proposal

-A relevant point for the legislative debate: the most predictable objection to the proposal will be that building the technical infrastructure for AI corporations is expensive and slow.
-The reference implementation enclosed demonstrates the opposite, it was written by a single person.
-The regime does not start from zero; it starts from a functional stack already available under MIT license.
+A point for the legislative debate: the most predictable objection to the bill will be that building the technical infrastructure for AI corporations is expensive and slow.
+The reference implementation enclosed shows the opposite.
+It already exists, is functional, audited, and available under MIT license.
+The regime does not start from zero; it starts from a stack that already operates.

 What would be useful:

-- That the ministry is aware the reference implementation exists, before the bill draft is written.
-This avoids the legal text dragging in technical assumptions that contradict a stack that already works.
+• That the ministry knows the reference implementation exists while the draft bill is debated in the Senate.
+That way the final text doesn't drag in technical assumptions that contradict a stack that already works, and the regulation that arts.
+263-264 leave pending moves faster.

-- That TAD (Trámites a Distancia) eventually exposes a documented API for registrations, without this, the last piece does not close.
-This is something I can also help with.
+• That TAD (Trámites a Distancia) expose a documented API for registrations.
+Without it, the last piece doesn't close.
+I can help with this too.

-- If any technical team (Subsec TIC, the Sandbox team, or another team) finds it useful to read RFC-001 and comment, public comments on GitHub are welcome.
+• If any technical team (Subsec TIC, the Sandbox team, or another) finds it useful to read RFC-001 and comment, public comments on GitHub are welcome.

 I remain at your disposal.